jtgrassie/monero-pool/README.md

 Ensure you have your Monero daemon (`monerod`) and wallet RPC (`monero-wallet-rpc`) up and running with the correct host and port settings as defined in the pool config file.

+It is highly recommended to run these on the same host as the pool server to avoid network latency when their RPC methods are called.

 Then simply `cd build/debug|release` and run `./monero-pool`.